The digital euro

 The current proposal on the digital euro is a missed opportunity.
 However, it can still be remedied by the EU co-legislators.
 The European Parliament and European Council can still choose team people by ensuring that the digital euro has very similar benefits to public money (cash) today, that it is usable for people and that people can access it through non-profit/public intermediaries.

 Digital euro: a safe and secure alternative to bank deposits?

 Together with the Veblen Institute, we have published our position paper ‘A digital euro for the people’ to contribute to the design and development of a digital currency that truly serves people as a public good.

 Money as a Commons

-A digital euro scheme could constitute a new channel for monetary policy transmission and facilitate the implementation of helicopter money.
+A digital euro scheme could constitute a new channel for monetary policy transmission and facilitate direct money transfers to people (so-called helicopter money).

 Join the campaign